The 6 Best Countries to Incorporate a Company for Your Online Business

 Bank Account Opening: Difficult

-Hong Kong was once one of the favourite offshore destinations for online businesses.
-Today, Hong Kong is losing a bit of its appeal because opening a bank account is getting difficult (or impossible) although the banking system is excellent.
+Hong Kong was once one of the favourite offshore destinations for online business incorporation.
+Today, Hong Kong is slightly losing its appeal because opening a bank account is getting difficult (or impossible), although the banking system is excellent.

-Despite that, it remains a good country to start a business if you run a big company or an e-commerce platform, especially if you sell electronics and tech products.
-Maybe Hong Kong is one of the best for this business industry and here's why.
+Despite that, it's still a good country to start a business if you run a big company or an e-commerce platform to sell electronics and tech products, and here is why.

 When you register a PLC in Hong Kong, you pay a 16.5% corporate tax.
 But you can sell outside the country, apply for the offshore tax exemption and get a 0% tax rate.

 The downside?
-Costs to set up and run a Hong Kong company can be expensive.
-You can choose the cheapest DIY way, but it won't be an easy path.
-Alternatively, you can use an intermediary (aka formation agents or registration agents).
-This can raise the cost up to US$2,000 or more.
+Setting up a company in Hong Kong and running the business can be expensive.
+You can choose the cheapest DIY way, but it won't be easy.
+Alternatively, you can use intermediaries (formation agents or registration agents).
+This can raise the cost to US$2,000 or more.

 Entity Type: Company